Maryland governor vetoes 3 police reform bills

 ANNAPOLIS, Md.
 (AP) — Maryland Gov. Larry Hogan announced Friday that he has vetoed three police reform measures approved by the Democrat-controlled General Assembly, all measures passed with enough votes to override the vetoes.

+The package approved this week includes a statewide use-of-force policy and mandated use of body cameras statewide by July 2025.

 The legislation also includes limits on no-knock warrants.
-Under the bill, police could only use no-knock warrants between 8 a.m. and 7 p.m., except in an emergency.
+Police could only use no-knock warrants between 8 a.m. and 7 p.m., except in an emergency.

 One of the measures also includes an expansion of public access to records in police disciplinary cases.